Google is Like a Real Mother

 - Have a website for yourself.
 Include all the locations you teach at and link to them.
 Need help building a website?
 Shoot me an email, and I’ll make an intro.

 - Review sites and city sites are great!
 Get your clients to review you.
-These will come up on a search and make you look the 5-star teacher you are.
+These will come upon a search and make you look like the 5-star teacher you are.
 Yelp is bound to locations, meaning the studios you work at, so have your clients leave your name in the comment for that studio.

-- Connect with your team on the web, social medias
+- Connect with your team on the web, social media

 - Become the expert of Pilates in your community using the tips above (Youtube, blogs)